quarkusio/quarkus-super-heroes/event-statistics/README.md

 Messages arrive on the `fights` topic.
 The [`SuperStats`](src/main/java/io/quarkus/sample/superheroes/statistics/listener/SuperStats.java) class listens to these events and keeps track of 2 kinds of statistics: _team_ stats and _winner_ stats.

+Messages are stored in [Apache Avro](https://avro.apache.org/docs/current) format and [the fight schema](src/main/avro/fight.avsc) is automatically registered in the [Apicurio Schema Registry](https://www.apicur.io/registry).
+This all uses [built-in extensions from Quarkus](https://quarkus.io/guides/kafka-schema-registry-avro).

 This service also has its own UI where you can see the top winners and the percentage of hero victories!

 ![event-statistics-ui](images/event-statistics-ui.png)